fleschutz/PowerShell/Docs/search-filename.md

 ## search-filename.ps1 - Lists all files and folder names matching a search pattern

-This script serves as a quick Powershell replacement to the search functionality in Windows After you pass in a root folder and a search term, the script will list all files and folders matching that phrase.
+This PowerShell script serves as a quick Powershell replacement to the search functionality in Windows After you pass in a root folder and a search term, the script will list all files and folders matching that phrase.

 ## Parameters